 3.1 Definitions

-Nonsimultaneous transmit and receive (NSTR) link pair: A pair of links for which a station (STA) of an multi-link device (MLD) has indicated an nonsimultaneous transmit and receive relationship as defined in 35.3.13.3 (Nonsimultaneous transmit and receive (NSTR) operation).
+Nonsimultaneous transmit and receive (NSTR) link pair: A pair of links within an MLD for which the receiver requirements specified in Clause 36 (Extremely high throughput (EHT) PHY specification) are not met on one of the links when a STA of the MLD is transmitting on the other link.
 Each link of such a pair is a member of the NSTR link pair. (#1661, #2455, #2259)

-(#1482)
+NOTE—If an MLD supports transmission on link 1 concurrent with reception on link 2, but cannot support transmission on link 2 concurrent with reception on link 1, this pair of links is NSTR. (#1482)

 TGbe editor: Within TGbe Draft D1.0, move the definition of NSTR link pair found in subclause 3.1 Definitions to subclause 3.2 Definitions specific to IEEE 802.11. (#1661)

 TGbe editor: Within TGbe Draft D1.0, replace all occurrences of “non-STR” with “NSTR”. (#2141)